 The biggest challenge for vehicles in Somaliland is undoubtedly the neglected road infrastructure.
 Streets in Hargeisa are, indeed, in bad shape.
 The streets inside the city and those connecting to suburbs and other cities are rarely rehabilitated.
 On top of that, the increasing number of vehicles has fueled the wear and tear and worsened road quality.
 The road damage, which usually starts as a pothole, soon merge together into gaps which grow every day.
 Vehicles and buses transporting goods and people often veer into pedestrian areas or the opposite traffic lane to avoid these holes, frequently causing serious injuries and damages.
 A police report published in 2016 puts the number of death and injured due to traffic violation, at 165 and 2043 respectively.
 This number is much larger than fatalities of murder and conflict combined.
 Another important problem is congestion.
 Street vendors, pedestrians and buses compete over space in downtown Hageisa.
 As a result, the central business district is often in standstill, blocking all mobility.
 The worst affected areas are those near bus stops and junctions.
 This problem can be addressed by allocating off-road terminals and bus stops.
 Lastly, political leadership and commitment to improved road infrastructure and regulatory framework for public transportation are necessary, if not indispensable, to tackle the poor service provision, unsafe driving, overload and other malpractices.

-Disclaimer: Views and opinions expressed are those of the author/authors and do not reflect the views of Somaliland Intellectuals Institute (SII) and/or its sponsors.
+Disclaimer: Views and opinions expressed here are those of the author/authors and do not reflect views of Somaliland Intellectuals Institute (SII) and/or its sponsors or partners.
 SII reserves the right to edit articles before publication.
-If you want to submit an opinion piece or an analysis please email it to email@example.com August 10, 2017
+To consider publishing your opinion piece or analysis please email to firstname.lastname@example.org August 10, 2017